Is Power Dressing Just The Patriarchy At Play?

 While my fashion style see-saws between feminine and masculine energy, my idea of power dressing is simple: blazers and tailored trousers, because strong, straight silhouettes make me feel powerful.
 I always thought it was a bit of a ‘fuck you’ to the male gaze too; that I was subverting what was expected of me as a woman (granted, I also love wearing dresses and skirts).
 But my world turned upside down after a head-spinning conversation with a friend that went along the lines of, “Wait, what if power dressing is just the patriarchy incarnated?”

-“Power dressing reflects the lionisation of all things stereotypically masculine which are infused with meanings of authority, power, and control,” Dr Lauren Gurrieri, Senior Lecturer in Marketing at RMIT University tells Refinery29 Australia.
+“Power dressing reflects the lionization of all things stereotypically masculine which are infused with meanings of authority, power, and control,” Dr. Lauren Gurrieri, Senior Lecturer in Marketing at RMIT University tells Refinery29 Australia.

 “